 Flipping For Fun (and a return)

 If you’re dying to utilize a completely different set of skills, and want to do something that will need your thorough care and attention in the property market; flipping a home could be just what you’re after.
 If you’re precious about design and like to take your time over things; flipping a home might not be the right choice for you.
 In order to get the best return on your investment; you’ll need to keep a close eye on the clock, as timing is pretty much everything when it comes to making your money back, as is saving on the costs of renovation.
-However, if you manage to get a property, however run-down it is, in a great location, and invest enough to make it appealing to buyers; you’ll have no trouble in selling it for more than what you’ve spent.
+If you manage to get a property, however run-down it is, in a great location, and invest enough to make it appealing to buyers; you’ll have no trouble in selling it for more than what you’ve spent.
 The key is to spend as little as possible without cutting important corners.
-You’ll need to get to know the local builders, electricians, plumbers, and all those who will help to make your renovation dream a reality in a timely manner, for a great price.
+Professional house flippers like Than Merrill already have relationships with people such as builders, electricians and plumbers.
+However, if you are new to flipping real estate you will want to do your research in order to get the best people to help make your renovation dream a reality, in a timely manner, for a great price.

 The longer you spend flipping houses, the better you’ll become at spotting where and when to spend money, and where to pull back on your costs.
 It’ll be a learning process, so you’ll want your first home to be as affordable as possible, as you learn the ropes.
 You might want to do it just the once, but many enjoy the process so much; they’ll reinvest in other properties, and real estate becomes their new livelihood.
 You might be tempted to pop personal design touches to the interior space, but you need to remember that the home has to appeal to as many potential buyers as possible, so keep things clean, neutral, and simple, and if you’re flipping a period home; you can still be sympathetic to the era, without going overboard.